Share This Guide

 First, an outdoor wood furnace is different from an outdoor wood boiler or an outdoor wood stove.
 Even Google itself provides confusing results among these three things.

 For the record, we are going to deal with a forced-air outdoor wood furnace only, not a boiler, not a stove.
+I have separate guides on how to install an indoor furnace here and reviews on Drolet Wood Stoves here.

-How Does An Outdoor Wood Furnace Work?
+How Does An Outdoor Forced-Air Wood Furnace Work?

-Outdoor wood furnace is driven by a method called ‘forced-air’ heat transfer.
+An outdoor wood furnace is driven by a method called ‘forced-air’ heat transfer.
 Air that’s heated by the heat of a wood-burnt fire, is forced through the ducting into your home’s ducting system.

 To keep it running, you’ve to ensure a regular supply of firewood- the fuel.
 As an obvious consequence, there will be smoke, ashes, fumes, etc.